How to Get a Series 7 License

 Once you pass the Series 7 exam and are registered with FINRA, there are still a few additional steps you may need to take to be fully licensed and authorized to work with securities.

-The Series 63, 65, and 66 licenses cover state regulations that you need to comply with if you plan to market and sell securities.
+The Series 63, Series 65, and Series 66 licenses cover state regulations that you need to comply with if you plan to market and sell securities.
 Depending on your role, you can take the Series 63 (to sell securities), the Series 65 (to give advice about securities), or the Series 66 (combination of the two other exams).